Flamenco/stackeditpro/Grav Connector.md

 # Overview
 You can import any number of Grav websites into your Grav workspace.
-Each imported site will sync to all of your workspace devices, so you can download the site on one device, and then edit it from any other device.
+Each imported site will sync to all of your workspace devices; You can download the site on one device, and then edit it from any other device.

 # Grav Website Structure